yomun/auto-ovpn/README.md

 ## Requirements

 Before using Auto OVPN, <br>
-we need install OpenVPN at your Gnome Network Manager and Curl for download OVPN files in backend<br>
+we need install OpenVPN at your Gnome Network Manager and Curl for download OVPN configuration files in backend<br>

 - Ubuntu / Linux Mint / Debian / Zorin OS
 ```